Asari Ski Resort

 The main ski resort facilities are located at the base in a large glass fronted two-storey building.
 Downstairs is a café selling snacks such as those scrummy pork buns, or you can BYO picnic and brown bag it.
 Upstairs is the main restaurant where you can buy the usual lunch fare.

 Other services and facilities include equipment tuning and repairs, a “pro” shop, and ski school for those proficient in the Japanese language.
-Alternatively the private ski school Winkel has English speaking instructors.
+Alternatively the Winkel snowsports school has English speaking instructors for private lessons, and you can even get door-to-door transport included.

-The ski resort offers affordable ski and snowboard rentals, and they also hire out clothing such as jackets, pants and gloves (or groves as the Japanese like to call them!).
+The ski resort offers affordable ski and snowboard rentals, and they also rent out clothing such as jackets and pants but they no long rent gloves (or groves as the Japanese like to call them!).

 Tours That May Include Asari